 High art avoids sex – it belongs to a porn class, the crowd not worth associating with.
-Neither the sexual revolution nor Natalia LL has managed to change this state of things; a banana in a blonde’s mouth still irritates the sensitive palates of the Polish audience.
+Neither the sexual revolution nor Natalia LL has managed to change this state of things.

 The issue closes with an interview with the creators and organizers of the Rabarbar Queer Porn Festival: Martyna Tokarska and Kinga Michalska.
 As it turns out, while being occasionally ethical, porn always remains political.

 In a wider context, sexuality has always involved some reflection on the social order, an attempt to transgress that order, the disapproval of the status quo, and the conflict between the desire to dissolve in the world, to commit the ultimate personal potlatch (“to feed”, “to consume” in the Chinook language), and the social contract.